johnnyho197/crown-clothing/README.md

 In the project directory, you can run:

 ### npm install
-  To install the project after cloning
+  To install all dependencies of the project after cloning

 ### `npm start`